thermopoliusp/Bilayers/README.md

 # Bilayers
-Supporting information of manuscript Molecular dynamics of phospholipid bilayer formation in different solvents using a coarse-grained force field: assessment of Martini 3
+Supporting information of manuscript "Molecular dynamics of vegetable oil extraction and degumming using a coarse-grained force field: formation of micelles and phospholipid bilayers in different solvents".